PauseAI/pauseai-website/src/posts/xrisk.md

 ## Why most goals are bad news for humans

 We can't predict _what_ the AI will want (it depends on how it is programmed, how it is trained).
-However, we can mathematically prove what a rational machine will want for _virtually any goal_:
+However, we can [mathematically prove](https://arxiv.org/pdf/1912.01683.pdf) what a rational machine will need for _virtually any goal_:

 - **Maximizing its resources**.
 Think about energy, computers to run on or materials.
 - **Ensuring its own survival**.
 This includes humans not turning the AI off.